wildonion/stem/docs/trait.md

 ### Why Traits Must Be Object-Safe for Dynamic Dispatch

 Dynamic dispatch works by storing a **trait object** (e.g., `Box<dyn Trait>`) where the **concrete type** implementing the trait isn't known at compile time.
 Instead, a **vtable** is used at runtime to resolve the appropriate method to call.
 A **vtable** is essentially a table of function pointers, and the runtime system uses it to invoke the correct method for the concrete type.
+That's why we can't use **GAT** or `type`, `self` (`&self` is allowed) and `Self` in object safe trait, there must be only functions without having a direction to the implementor.

 To allow the Rust compiler to generate the necessary vtable and resolve method calls dynamically at runtime, the trait must have properties that allow the compiler to generate a **single vtable** that can be used to look up methods.
 If the trait allows certain features that are incompatible with this approach, then it's not possible to use the trait in dynamic dispatch.

 ### What Makes a Trait Object-Safe?

+> dynamic dispatching can also be used as dependency injection process through `Box<dyn Trait>`, `Arc<dync Trait>`, `&dyn Trait`, or `Rc<dyn Trait>`.

-A trait is **object-safe** if it satisfies certain constraints that ensure it can be used to create a **trait object** (like `Box<dyn Trait>`, `&dyn Trait`, or `Rc<dyn Trait>`).
+A trait is **object-safe** if it satisfies certain constraints that ensure it can be used to create a **trait object** (like `Box<dyn Trait>`, `Arc<dync Trait>`, `&dyn Trait`, or `Rc<dyn Trait>`).
 These constraints exist because dynamic dispatch requires that the methods can be looked up through a vtable, and the trait methods must have predictable behavior that fits this model.

 #### The Key Rules for Object Safety:

 1. **No `self` by Value in Methods**:
    - A trait cannot have methods that take `self` by value (i.e., `self` is passed by value, like `fn method(self)`).
 This is because in dynamic dispatch, Rust only knows about the **trait object** (a pointer to the value), but it doesn't know the size or concrete type of the underlying object.

-   - If the trait method took `self` by value, Rust would need to know the concrete size of `self` to move it, but in a `dyn Trait`, the size is unknown (because different types can implement the trait with different sizes).
+   - If the trait method took `self` by value, Rust would need to know the concrete size of `self` to move it (cause due to ownership rules in order to move a type we should know its types hence the size accordingly), but in a `dyn Trait`, the size is unknown (because different types can implement the trait at runtime with different sizes).
 Thus, Rust can't generate a vtable entry for such methods.

    **Invalid example**:
    ```rust